ZacharyTinker/Riverwood-Governance/Procedures/Business Calendar.md

 ---

-## Annual Tasks
+# Church Business Calendar Timeline

-### January
+## January
-- **First Week**:
+- **January 1**:
+  - Alert members of the Annual Meeting date via email/letter.
-  - Prepare ballots for the Annual Meeting election.
+  - Distribute the Annual Meeting Agenda, Annual Budget, and Nominating Committee report to members.

-- **Last Sunday in January**:
-  - **Annual Meeting**:
-    - Elect two members to the Nominating Committee.
+- **Three Sundays prior to the Annual Meeting**:
-    - **Required Reports**:
-      - Audit Committee Report: Overview of financial audit and findings.
-      - Treasurer’s Report: Financial performance for the past year, including income, expenses, and year-end balances.
-      - Finance Committee or Governing Board Budget Presentation: Approved budget for the current year.
-      - Nominating Committee Report: Final slate of candidates for elections.
+  - Distribute the Nominating Committee report to members.
+- **Two Sundays prior to the Annual Meeting**:
+  - Announce the Annual Meeting from the pulpit.
+- **One Sunday prior to the Annual Meeting**:
-    - **Optional Reports (at the discretion of the Governing Board)**:
+  - Announce the Annual Meeting from the pulpit.
-      - Pastor’s Report: Vision, accomplishments, and spiritual direction.
-      - Elder’s Report: Updates on congregational care and spiritual oversight.
-      - Head Trustee’s Report: Maintenance and property updates.
-      - Head Deacon’s Report: Care and benevolence activities.
-      - Disciplemaking Ministry Reports:
-        - Kids Ministry: Highlights of children’s programs and initiatives.
-        - Youth Ministry: Updates on youth activities and events.
-        - Small Groups: Participation, curriculum, and outcomes.
-        - Outreach: Summary of community engagement and events.
-        - Food Pantry: Impact metrics and volunteer updates.
-      - Alliance Ministries Reports:
-        - Missions Report: Missionary support and mission-related events.
-        - Alliance Men’s Report: Activities and outreach specific to men’s ministry.
-        - Alliance Women’s Report: Women’s ministry events and initiatives.
-        - Alliance Bible Quizzing Report: Participation, achievements, spiritual growth, and future plans.
+  - Distribute Annual Meeting packet via The Hub, printed hard copies, and emailed PDFs.
-      - Reports of committees created by the Governing Board during the year.
+- **Sunday of the Annual Meeting**:
----
+  - Distribute any remaining reports.
+  - Members confirm the budget and elect officers.
+  - Alert Ministry Leaders of their requirement to find and nominate individuals to ministry committees, due by the second Tuesday of February.

-### February
+## February
 - **Second Tuesday**:
-  - **Governing Board Meeting**:
+  - Governing Board Meeting.
+  - Quarterly (Q1) Financial Review.
+  - Invite Ministry Leaders to attend if they have items to discuss that may place their budgets outside their anticipated “Safe Budget” (attendance optional).
+Updates will be shared with all ministry leaders afterward.
+  - Elect Vice Chair of the Board.
+  - Review Lead Pastor’s appointees for ministry leaders:
+    - Disciplemaking Ministry Director (Outreach Director)
+    - Children’s Ministry Director
+    - Youth Ministry Director
+    - Small Groups Director (Connect Groups)
+    - Worship Ministry Director
-    - Review names submitted by Ministry Leaders for committee appointments.
+  - Review Ministry Leaders’ appointees for ministry committees:
+    - Deacons (Head Deacon)
+    - Deaconesses (Head Deaconess)
+    - Trustees (Head Trustee)
+    - Missions Committee (Missions Coordinator)
+    - Outreach Committee (Disciplemaking Director)
-    - Put forward names for other committees.
+  - Nominate individuals to other committees:
-    - Pastor presents names for pastoral appointments; board votes to confirm.

-- **Rest of February (After Board Meeting)**:
-  - **Board Secretary (or Designee)**:
+    - Finance Committee (2)
+    - Salary Committee (2)
+    - Nominating Committee (2)
+  - Create additional committees if desired.
+- **Second Tuesday through Second Tuesday of March**:
+  - Contact nominees ensuring willingness to serve on a committee.

+## March
+- **Second Tuesday through Second Tuesday**:
-    - Contact individuals for committee and leadership roles to confirm willingness to serve.
+  - Continue contacting nominees to confirm willingness to serve on a committee.

----

-### March
 - **Second Tuesday**:
-  - **Governing Board Meeting**:
-    - Finalize and vote to confirm all committee and leadership appointments, including:
+  - Confirm appointees to other committees:
-      - Ministry Committee appointments (varies by ministry).
+    - Finance Committee (2)
-      - Salary Committee Finance Committee appointments
+    - Salary Committee (2)
-    - Ensure all committee and leadership appointments are finalized to avoid delays.

----

-### April - September
-- **Second Tuesday of Each Month**:
-  - **Governing Board Meeting**:

----

-### October
-- **Entire Month**:
-  - **Finance Committee**:
-    - Request and collect budget requests for the upcoming year from Ministry Leaders.

-- **First Sunday**:
-  - **Nominating Committee**:
-    - Announce open positions and begin accepting nominations.

-- **Last Sunday**:
-  - Close nominations; Nominating Committee finalizes the list of candidates.
+    - Nominating Committee (2)

-- **Note**: Ministry Leaders must submit budget requests by the end of October to allow the Finance Committee ample time to prepare the draft budget.

----

-### November
-- **First Week**:
-  - **Finance Committee**:
-    - Begin drafting the budget based on ministry requests and anticipated needs.
+  - Confirm any outstanding appointments if necessary.

+## May
 - **Second Tuesday**:
-  - **Governing Board Meeting**:
-    - Address ongoing business and Finance Committee updates.

----

-### December
-- **First Week**:
-  - **Finance Committee**:
-    - Finalize the budget draft for board approval.
+  - Quarterly (Q2) Financial Review.
+  - Invite Ministry Leaders to attend if they have items to discuss that may place their budgets outside their anticipated “Safe Budget” (attendance optional).
+Updates will be shared with all ministry leaders afterward.

+## August
 - **Second Tuesday**:
-  - **Governing Board Meeting**:
+  - Quarterly (Q3) Financial Review.
+  - Invite Ministry Leaders to attend if they have items to discuss that may place their budgets outside their anticipated “Safe Budget” (attendance optional).
+Updates will be shared with all ministry leaders afterward.

+## September
+- **Last Sunday of September**:
+  - Nominating Committee meets to review the nomination process, open positions, and requirements.

+## October
+- **October 1**:
+  - Finance Committee requests budget input from Ministry Leaders.
+- **1st Sunday of October**:
+  - Nominating Committee prepares nomination table, nomination slips, and position descriptions.
+  - Pastor announces open nominations.
+- **2nd Sunday of October**:
+  - Pastor announces open nominations.
+- **3rd Sunday of October**:
+  - Pastor announces open nominations.
+- **Last (4th/5th) Sunday of October**:
+  - Nominating Committee collects all remaining nomination slips and prepares to review nominations.
+  - Pastor announces closed nominations.
+- **October 31**:
+  - Finance Committee collects final budget requests for the upcoming year from Ministry Leaders.

+## November
+- **November 1**:
+  - Finance Committee begins drafting the budget based on ministry requests and anticipated needs.
+- **Second Tuesday**:
+  - Quarterly (Q4) Financial Review.
+  - Invite Ministry Leaders to attend if they have items to discuss that may place their budgets outside their anticipated “Safe Budget” (attendance optional).
+Updates will be shared with all ministry leaders afterward.
+  - Finalize the date of the Annual Meeting.
+  - Determine required reports and reporting method.
+  - Governing Board Secretary requests ministry reports after the meeting concludes.
+- **November 30**:
+  - Finance Committee finishes drafting the budget based on ministry requests and anticipated needs.

+## December
+- **Second Tuesday**:
-    - Finalize and approve the budget for the upcoming year.
+  - Governing Board finalizes the budget for the upcoming year.
   - Finalize the agenda for the Annual Meeting.

-- **Last Week**:
-  - Distribute finalized Annual Meeting agenda and materials to the congregation.